 How to Use this Site

-- Community Reviews show what people with direct knowledge of a school—parents and guardians, students, educators and community members—think about the school.
-Community reviewers give a one- to five-star rating to a school, and the Alliance averages the reviews to come up with a single community review score.
-Some schools have no reviews yet; others have many.
-More community reviews are posted to this website on a regular basis, and you can create an account and post a review the school you know best.
+- Community Reviews show what parents, students, educators and community members think about a particular school.
+Reviewers give a one- to five-star rating by responding to a five-question survey, and the Transformation Alliance averages the reviews to come up with a single score.

-- School-provided Information includes things like school mission and educational philosophy, highlighted academic offerings, student engagement and activities, parent and community involvement, student resources and services, technology and safety.
-Participation is voluntary, and not all schools have responded to requests for information for this section.
-If you see that your school does not have a profile, ask your school’s leader to provide one: parents want to know about schools!
+On each school's page, you will also find School Provided Information, which includes information about the school’s mission and educational philosophy, highlighted academic offerings, student engagement and activities, parent and community involvement, student resources and services, technology and safety.
+If you see that your school does not have a profile, please contact the school for more information.

 - Performance Index measures the state test results of every student.
-There are six levels on the index and schools receive points for every student in each of these levels.
 The higher the achievement level, the more the points awarded in the school’s index.
 This rewards schools and districts for improving performance.

-- Progress, or Value-Add looks at how much each student in grades 4 through 8 learns in a year.
+- Progress looks at how much each student in grades 4 through 8 learns in a year.
 It answers the question – Did the students get a year’s worth of growth?
 Did they get more?
 Did they get less?
-Schools where students made about a year’s worth of growth receive a C; those with more than a year’s worth of growth receive an A or a B depending on how much progress students made.
-Schools where students made less than a year’s worth of growth receive a D or F. The state uses a three-year average score, so there may be a difference between the state’s value-add score and the one-year value-add score used for the Alliance School Quality Framework.
+Schools where students made a year’s worth of growth receive a C; those with more than a year’s worth of growth receive an A or a B depending on how much progress was made.
+Schools where students made less than a year’s worth of growth receive a D or F.

-Filters allow website users to find schools based on academic performance, grade levels served, and status as a school that has started in the past three years.
+Filters allow website users to find schools based on academic performance, grade levels served, community ratings and status as a school that has started in the past three years.

 Other features of our website